MSc course modules

 The project concludes with a submission of a final dissertation, a thesis of around 100 pages, in September and a project presentation and poster presentation during the Sustainable Energy Futures Student Conference.

-Some examples of the projects offered as part of this course:
+Some examples of the projects offered as part of this programme:

 - Business models in clean energy systems